Sugar – we all love it. It tastes delicious, makes up the treats that we have on birthdays and holidays, and kicks in our endorphins.

 A Little Background on Soda Taxes

 Many of us already pay regular sales tax on soda and other sugary drinks.
-A Bridging the Gap report in 2014 found that 34 states and the District of Columbia tax soda sold in stores, while 39 states and D.C. tax soda sold by vending machines.
+A Bridging the Gap report (no longer on their website) in 2014 found that 34 states and the District of Columbia tax soda sold in stores, while 39 states and D.C. tax soda sold by vending machines.
 That tax averages a bit over 5%.
 In many cases that sales tax is higher than the sales tax applied to food items.
 The idea is that food is necessary to live, but a Pepsi is not, so it gets taxed higher.

 Legislation to add a specific tax to sugary drinks is fairly new, but the idea is not.
 Way back as far is 1914, President Woodrow Wilson proposed the idea, although for different reasons.
 His justification was the need to increase revenues due to import changes related to World War I. History buffs will enjoy this scan of the front page of the Hawaiian Gazette newspaper from September 1, 1914.
 (The article about soft drink taxes is at the very bottom, halfway across the page.)
 The proposal also included beer and patent medicines.